Reports to: Services Director

 The physical demands and work environment described here represent those required and encountered by an employee to perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this job, the employee is frequently required to use a computer, which includes extensive keyboarding, and the telephone.
 The employee must be able to communicate with a wide variety of individuals including through interpreter services.
-Specific vision abilities required of this job include close vision to read participant paperwork, complete data entry, and work with government and community websites, forms, and email.
+Specific vision abilities required of this job include close vision to read participant and employee paperwork, data enter information, and work with government and community websites, forms, and email.

-While performing the duties of this job, the employee is regularly required to move from location to location throughout housing facilities, city offices, courts and the community.
-LifeWire advocate roles are mobile, which requires the employee to travel locally to meet participants, other agency representatives, and government employees in their offices.
-Employees must frequently carry up to 15 pounds and must occasionally lift/carry/push/pull up to 30 pounds.
-While performing the duties of this job, the employee is most often in scattered-site housing complexes with varying levels of noise, frequent interruptions and occasional intensive emotional encounters.
-Occasionally, the employee is in an office environment with moderate noise.
-The employee is required to drive LifeWire vehicles, which includes exposure to the outdoors and daily encounters with traffic.
+While performing the duties of this job, the employee is regularly required to move from location to location throughout multiple office facilities, housing locations and throughout the community.
+LifeWire advocate roles are mobile, which requires the employee to travel locally, and managers must be able to do so as well.
+Employees must frequently carry up to 15 pounds.
+While performing the duties of this job, the employee is most often in LifeWire’s housing locations, other housing, community locations and office environments with varying levels of noise, frequent interruptions, and occasional intensive emotional encounters.
+The housing facilities require the ability to climb stairs and move throughout the facilities.
+Occasionally, the employee is out of doors.
+The employee is required to drive, which includes exposure to the outdoors and daily encounters with traffic.
 Employees are often exposed to recitations of traumatic situations and must be prepared to handle secondary trauma.

 To apply for an open position, please submit your cover letter and resume by email to firstname.lastname@example.org, by fax to 425-649-0752 or by mail to: